 Project Details

-This project uses Meshtastic software.
-Meshtastic is what is called an open-source development.
+This project uses Meshtastic software and LoRa radios.
+Meshtastic is what is called an open-source software development.
 This means that it is developed by and maintained by users and is fully available to use and modify by anyone, for free.
-There are over 40,000 nodes deployed worldwide at this time.
-There are over 500 nodes in the San Francisco bay area alone.

 www.Meshtastic.org